 What all of these statistic point to is the need to create a highly honed strategy for recruitment and retention.
 As you may know, benefits are an employee’s top consideration before joining or leaving a company, with healthcare benefits being #1.
 And so, improving healthcare benefits would be the most logical solution.

-However, in an age where the top HR concern is controlling benefit costs and the status quo is cost-shifting strategies that result in more out-of-pocket costs for the employer, improving healthcare benefits seems like a daunting task.
+However, in an age where the top HR concern is controlling benefit costs and the status quo is cost-shifting strategies that result in more out-of-pocket costs for the employee, improving healthcare benefits seems like a daunting task.

 Better Health Benefit Options